macloo/python-adv-web-apps/docs/flask_deploy.rst

 When professionals deploy their Python web apps, nowadays they commonly deploy to a cloud service such as `Amazon’s AWS <https://aws.amazon.com/>`_, `Heroku <https://www.heroku.com/>`_, or `Google App Engine <https://cloud.google.com/free/>`_.

-One thing to understand, though, is that *often* they do not deploy a Python executable.
+One thing to understand, though, is that *often* professional developers do not deploy a Python executable.
 That is, the site they upload to a web server is not the Flask app and its associated templates, etc., but rather a traditional website with hard-coded HTML files that has been *“baked out”* from Flask.

 In this document, we’ll learn how to do that.
 Then we will also learn how to install a Flask app (one that has not been “baked out”) on `Render.com <https://render.com/>`_.